 an ice age legacy

 In order to understand the causes for such rapid erosion it is necessary to travel back in time, to what is generally known as the ice age.

 An ice age is not a single event that comes and goes but consists of major advances and retreats, with fluctuations, oscillations, and with prolonged periods of little change.
 Individual events are measured in thousands or tens of thousands of years.

-During the most recent advance, and from the specific standpoint of the area known today as Holderness, a body of ice crept south along the dry bed of the North Sea (sea levels were low because of the volume of water bound up in ice sheets).
-The local coastline was determined at the time by the outcropping of a great thickness of chalk that underlies the North Sea basin.
+During the most recent advance, a lobe of ice crept south along the dry bed of the North Sea at the east of England (global sea levels were low because of the volume of water bound up in ice sheets).
+The coastline around the mouth of the Humber was determined at the time by the outcropping of a great thickness of chalk that underlies the North Sea basin.

-The glacier grew and expanded laterally, extending as far as the chalk cliffs, where the higher ground stopped a further spread of ice.
-In time, global temperatures rose and the ice melted.
-The vast amount of material picked up and carried within the ice was left behind.
-That intraglacial load became the ground of Holderness.
-Geologists refer to material deposited in this way as glacial till, once called boulder clay.
+The glacial body grew and expanded laterally, extending as far as the chalk cliffs, where the higher ground stopped a further spread of ice.
+Temperatures eventually rose and the ice melted.
+A vast amount of material picked up and carried within the ice, or pushed by it, was left behind.
+Geologists refer to material deposited in this way as till, once called boulder clay.

 Land will be consumed at a significant rate for as long as the tides are able to wash against the foot of an unprotected cliff.
 At current erosion rates, and with no other influences, the sea will reach the former cliffs of chalk in about 10,000 years.